 The staff got us to indulge in delectable Indian treats – parathas, kachoris, even jalebis prepared fresh.
 I stopped counting calories completely!
 The hospitality here – the manager chatting with guests each morning, the staff gently pressing upon us to try newer treats, to have another cup of masala chai or their artisanal coffee – made our stay welcoming and personal.

-For my daughter, the best part each morning was the gaggle of domestic animals that the hotel brings to the courtyard – a peacock strutting about, a baby donkey trying to chew the stuffed pillow from the kids’ hands, a tortoise sunning itself in the courtyard and some white masakalis shying away from the guests under the charpai.
+For my daughter, the best part of each morning was the gaggle of domestic animals that the hotel brings to the courtyard – a peacock strutting about, a baby donkey trying to chew the stuffed pillow from the kids’ hands, a tortoise sunning itself in the courtyard and some white masakalis shying away from the guests under the charpai.

-Also read – Weekend getaways from Delhi: Escape to the hills
+Also, read – Weekend getaways from Delhi: Escape to the hills

 There is an indoor pool, fitness centre and spa on the hotel premises.
 The indoor pool, though is not heated and when we visited in December, was too cold for us to use.
 Foreign guests who are used to cooler water did make use of the pool.
 The hotel offers several activities on their premises like cooking classes, yoga and meditation sessions, and one can be easily occupied in the hotel itself for a couple of days.

 Do step out to see the beauty that is Jaisalmer.
-The hotel can arrange a visit to all popular local attractions like the Jaisalmer fort, historic mansions in the old city, Sam dunes, Bada Bagh and more.
+The hotel can arrange a visit to all popular local attractions like the Jaisalmer Fort, historic mansions in the old city, Sam dunes, Bada Bagh and more.
 It also offers some unique experiences – excursions that take you into the Thar Desert – like camel safari trail, midnight haunted trail and the historic temple trail for the adventurous.

 We chose to explore the local attractions ourselves since we had access to our car.
 After the sightseeing during the day, lounging in the hotel’s organic garden with rows of neat herbs, flowering plants, trees and watching the sun go down, was a wonderful way to relax.
 The evening cultural program – open only to hotel guests – is a good introduction to Rajasthani folk singing and dancing, and a delightful way to cap the night.